 I drive home and carry my children to their beds.
 Their clothes smell like dinner at their grandfather’s home: canola oil, chicken soup, and horseradish.
 A piece of hair sticks to the cheek of my youngest daughter.
 She has her Aunt Alice’s cheekbones.
 I reach down and unstick the stray hair, fold it around her ear, so much like her grandfather’s.
 There are five of us, each with our own families.
 I hope she remembers.
 Before I turn off her bedroom light, I whisper, “The horseradish was good this year.”

-Shoshana Surek earned her MFA Creative Writing from the Mile-High MFA in Denver, Colorado.
-As a daughter of a Holocaust survivor, and a first-generation American, her work often revolves around the themes of identity, religion, and family.
+Shoshana Surek earned her MFA in Creative Writing from the Mile-High MFA in Denver, Colorado.
+As a daughter of a Holocaust survivor and a first-generation American, her work often revolves around the themes of identity, religion, and family.
 Her short stories and poems have appeared or are forthcoming in Vestal Review, 2(e), University Press, and f(r)iction.
 One of her stories, “Masking Tape Over My Fortunate One,” was nominated for a 2017 Pushcart Prize.
-More of her work can be found on her website: www.shoshanasurek.com.

 Lead image: “Passover – Shalom” (via Flickr user paurian)